-- (6) CTS: Media (MDC)
+(6) CTS: Media (MDC)

-- (7) CTS: Design (MDC)
+(7) CTS: Design (MDC)

-- (8) CTS: Communication Arts (MDC)
+(8) CTS: Communication Arts (MDC)

-- (9) CTS: Natural Resources (NAT)
+(9) CTS: Natural Resources (NAT)

-- (10) CTS: Trades, Manufacturing and Transportation (TMT)
+(10) CTS: Trades, Manufacturing and Transportation (TMT)

-CTS Majors (36): See Education Chart 1: CTS Major programs for course requirements.
+CTS Majors (★36): See Education Chart 1: CTS Major programs for course requirements.

-Students must take EDSE 317 during the IPT, which is normally offered in the Fall Term only.
+Students must take EDSE 317 during the IPT\, which is normally offered in the Fall Term only.

-Students must take EDSE 417 and 451 during the APT, which are normally offered in the Winter Term only.
+Students must take EDSE 417 and 451 during the APT\\, which are normally offered in the Winter Term only.

 Note: For students granted up to ★30 advanced standing (e.g., provincial and federal journey certification or two-year diploma) refer to Education Chart 1 Requirements for Major Teaching Subject in the Secondary Education Route for required courses.
-Contact the Department of Secondary Education for more information
+Contact the Department of Secondary Education for more information.

-CTS Minors (18): See Education Chart 2: CTS Minor programs for course requirements
+CTS Minors (★18): See Education Chart 2: CTS Minor programs for course requirements.

-Students must take EDSE 318 during the term that falls between the IPT and the APT.
+Students must take EDSE 318.
 It is normally offered in the Fall Term only.

-CTS BEd After Degree: See §76.1.3 of the University of Alberta Calendar Note: BSc in Human Ecology/BEd (Secondary) Combined Degrees: See

-§§15.1.7 and 75.10 of the University of Alberta Calendar.
+CTS BEd After Degree: See §75.5.6 of the University of Alberta Calendar Note: BSc in Human Ecology/BEd (Secondary) Combined Degrees: See §§15.1.7 and 75.11 of the University of Alberta Calendar.